Senior School Admissions

 Confirmation of the arrangements for the examinations

 Once we receive your application, we shall confirm with your school details of the examination procedure.
-If your daughter is not taking the ISEB exam at her school, we will let you know arrangements for taking the entrance exam at SCHS (8 January 2021 or other reserve dates) in December 2020.
+If your daughter is not taking the ISEB exam at her school, we will let you know arrangements for taking the entrance exam at SCHS (14 December 2020 or other reserve dates) in early December 2020.

 Entrance Examinations: Key Dates